jameslnewell/xhr-mock/README.md

 Utility for mocking XMLHttpRequest.

 Works in NodeJS and the browser.
-Handy for testing and prototyping when your backend isn't built yet.
+Handy for testing and for prototyping while your backend is still being built.

 ## Installation